chromium/chromium/sql/README.md

 table implementations don't receive the same level of fuzzing coverage as the SQLite core.

+Access to virtual tables is disabled by default for SQLite databases opened with Chrome's `sql::Database` infrastructure.
+This is intended to steer feature developers away from the discouraged feature.

 Chrome's SQLite build has virtual table functionality reduced to the minimum needed to support [FTS3](https://www.sqlite.org/fts3.html) in WebSQL, and an internal feature.